lorenz10/linux-terminal/README.md

 ## Users :bust_in_silhouette:

+#### passwd

+changes the password of the current user.

 #### su

-`su` alone switches the current user into the super user.
+switches the current user into the super user.

 #### whoami